bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/Prayer for Revival and Visitation.md

 > Song of Solomon 4:16 &mdash;  ...
 Let my beloved come into his garden, and eat his pleasant fruits.

-1. Notice it was HER garden, Not it is HIS garden
+1. Notice it was HER garden, Now it is HIS garden

 - The moving and ministry of the Holy Ghost makes a change: We are not our own, we are His
 - It is His grace that makes us what we ought to be